w-lopes/uffa/README.md

  * Simples config file (a JSON!
 Why not?)
  * Fast!
 No unnecessary conditionals.
 If it isn't correct, it doesn't run.
 That simple :)

+## Purpose

+An easy and fastly way to create API and documentation fully based on source code.
+Even documentation page is auto generated based on classes/methods doc string, so everything you want is in a single place.

 ## Security
 If you discover a security vulnerability, please open an issue, or PR fixing it,...
 Follow your heart :)